New Child Benefits

 - The Employee Assistance Program provides confidential one-on-one support at no cost for a variety of personal issues and major life changes, such as bringing home a new child.

-- Penn's Nursing Mothers Program can help you make a smoother transition back to work when you're nursing your newborn.
+- Penn's Lactation Support Program can help you make a smoother transition back to work when you're chest/breastfeeding your newborn.

 - Penn's Children's Center provides childcare for children ages three months to five years.